Microneurography/APTrack/README.md

 ##### For Mac Users:
 	3. Navigate to ~home/plugin-GUI/Build via command prompt
-	4. Enter cmake -G "Xcode" ..
+	4. Enter the following command: cmake -G "Xcode" ..
 	5. In Xcode, select the open-ephys code project file.
 	6. Set the active scheme to install
 	7. Build the current scheme by pressing the play button

 ##### For Linux Users:
 	3. Install the Linux dependencies by running sudo ./install_linux_dependencies.sh in the Resources/Scripts folder.
-	4. From the same directory, type sudo cp 40-open-ephys.rules /etc/udev/rules.d
+	4. From the same directory, enter: sudo cp 40-open-ephys.rules /etc/udev/rules.d
-	5. Type sudo service udev restart on Ubuntu/Debian or sudo udevadm control --reload-rules on Fedora/CentOS.
+	5. Enter: sudo service udev restart on Ubuntu/Debian or sudo udevadm control --reload-rules on Fedora/CentOS.
 These last two steps will allow your computer to communicate with the Open Ephys acquisition board.
 	6. Navigate to ~/home/plugin-GUI/Build via command prompt
 	7. Type cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release .. to create the build files.
 	8. Type make to build the main application.
 If this fails, you are probably missing dependencies (see above, and please let us know if any dependencies are missing from the instructions).